kas-cor/.vimrc/README.md

 `:7,17Commentary` - Comment from 7 to 17 lines

-`:g/TODO/Commentary` - Comment lines whith text "TODO"
+`:g/TODO/Commentary` - Comment lines with text "TODO"

 #### Easygrep